Rooted in a long history of God's faithfulness, join us as we look ahead to build a new home for our next generation of leaders.

 Here's a snapshot of the building's highlights:

-A 3-storey building with a total floor space of 10,000 square feet.
+• A 3-story building with a total floor space of 10,000 square feet.

 "Part of what supports Barnabas to cultivate such deep relationships among guests and staff is the physical environment…Creation of both a beautiful and functional space for staff through the new Shepherd's Inn will provide for the staff's needs and it will allow them to better meet the needs of the guests…Having a space for staff to be fully restored better equips Barnabas to set the table for everyone to share in the restorative beauty of Jesus!"